minnyres/docker-amule-dlp/README.md

  + `24672` - extended client UDP port
  + `24665` - extended server request UDP port

-The extended server request UDP port must be standard client TCP port + 3, while the other ports can be changed in aMule setting.
+The extended server request UDP port must be standard client TCP port + 3, while the other ports can be modified in aMule setting.

 ### Use official aMule
 This project also provides an image for official aMule.
 To run the latest official release v2.3.3 without DLP, just change the `image` option